6 Tips for shy people on how to speak up

 > Read about the symptoms and causes of an anxiety attack.

 Behind my timidity, I’m hiding the huge lack of confidence I have in myself.
-I must find a way of working on my shyness and addressing that shortfall when I have no other choice than to expose myself in front of others.
-Shy people are often told “you can’t tell!”
+I must find a way of working on my introversion and addressing that shortfall when I have no other choice than to expose myself in front of others.
+Introverts are often told “you can’t tell!”
 (The red blushing invading my face mustn’t be that bright…), the proof that I can fool anyone… During public events, I pluck up courage by getting ready and putting on an outfit I feel great in.
 Other people are like a mirror; if they see that I’m comfortable, I go along with it without worrying about what they think!

 6. Take on small daily challenges

 I do this progressively, so that my hard work doesn’t seem overwhelming.
 I set myself challenges step by step, such as asking trivial questions to a new person every day (“What time is it?
 What’s the best restaurant round here?”).
 Then, over time, I realize that no one is going to bite me, therefore making me better able to string a sentence together in order to start a conversation with someone.